What is the Centre on Law and Social Transformation?

 Structure of the centre

-LawTransform is lead by Director Siri Gloppen, co-director Malcom Langford, Coordinator Ingvild Skage and a Steering Committee of Unit leaders and representatives from collaborating institutions.
-Anna Gopsill is PR coordinator at the centre.
-Marianne Lande-Sudall is volunteer coordinator.
+LawTransform is lead by Director Siri Gloppen, co-director Malcom Langford, and a Steering Committee of Unit leaders and representatives from collaborating institutions.
+Marit Tjelmeland is a student group coordinator.
+Anja Tucker is a PR coordinator.

 The day-to-day organisation of the centre is run by our team of volunteers and interns.
 Each research unit has a leader and many ongoing projects, lead by project leaders and project assistants (volunteers).
-The project assistants interact with the research leaders to promote the ongoing research in each unit and organise events related to the research.
+The project assistants interact with the project leaders to promote the ongoing research in each project and organise events related to the research.